Labour Law FAQs

 The general question a court must answer to determine the nature of the relationship is whether the person who has engaged himself to perform these services performing them as a person in business on his own account.

-Generally, courts look at the substance of the relationship with reference to factors which are indicative of the relationship.
-These factors include (1) the degree to which the employer/principal controls the activities of the worker/independent contractor; (2) whether the employee/independent contractor owns the equipment; (3) the degree of ownership of equipment by the employee/independent contractor; (4) whether the employee/independent contractor operates under a chance for profit or under a risk of loss; (5) whether the employee/contractor has an office on the business premises of the employer and forms an integral part of the day-to-day business operations.
+Generally, courts look at the substance of the relationship with reference to factors that are indicative of the relationship.
+These factors include (1) the degree to which the employer/principal controls the activities of the worker/independent contractor; (2) whether the employee/independent contractor owns the equipment; (3) the degree of ownership of equipment by the employee/independent contractor; (4) whether the employee/independent contractor operates under a chance for profit or under risk of loss; (5) whether the employee/contractor has an office on the business premises of the employer and forms an integral part of the day-to-day business operations.

 Why does it matter?

 The Employment Standards Act (“ESA”) provides certain protections and minimum entitlements for employees in Ontario such as: minimum wages, entitlements to overtime pay, vacation time, leaves of absence, termination pay and severance.
 In order to qualify for these protections, however, one must be an “employee” under the law.
-Independent contractors are exempt from the ESA because, in theory, independent contractors are less reliant on a single employer and therefore do not need the same kind of protections.
+Independent contractors are exempt from the ESA because, in theory, independent contractors are less reliant on a single employer and therefore do not need the same kind of protection.
 Independent contractors are in business for themselves—they can hire and fire their own employees, pick their own jobs and control the amount of work they have.
 The employer-employee relationship, however, is typically marked by a power imbalance.
 Usually, employees rely on a single employer for their livelihood.
 Employers are generally more sophisticated when it comes to legal matters—they have more resources at their disposal to seek competent legal advice and they usually do not rely on any single employee to a significant extent.
-If your employment relationship is marked by such a power imbalance, it will by more advisable to be classified as an employee to have access to the protections under the ESA.
+If your employment relationship is marked by such a power imbalance, it will be more advisable to be classified as an employee to have access to the protections under the ESA.

 Moreover, employees, inappropriately characterized as “independent contractors,” may be entitled to reasonable notice or pay in lieu thereof at common law in the event of termination.
 The difference in compensation can be substantial and is worth exploring.
 In fact, because of the potential implications of mischaracterizing one’s status, the law has even carved out an intermediate category known as a “dependent contractor” in an effort to protect the rights of individuals who fall somewhere in between the two categories but who have a level of economic dependence.

-In other circumstances, it may be more favourable to be regarded an independent contractor, for example due to taxation reasons.
+In other circumstances, it may be more favourable to be regarded as an independent contractor, for example, due to taxation reasons.
 Prior to going down this route, however, it is necessary to talk to a lawyer to avoid potential liability down the road.
 Ultimately, the law cares for the true essence of the relationship and not how you choose to characterize yourself.

 Employers in Ontario are legally obligated to give their employees working notice or pay in lieu of notice to afford the terminated employee an opportunity to secure alternate means of supporting themselves before they’ve lost their income.
 If an employer alleges just cause for termination, however, they are not required to provide any notice or pay to the employee whatsoever.
 Further, employees are not eligible for Employment Insurance if they’re fired for cause.
 Because of the seriousness of being terminated for cause and the drastic implications it has for an individual’s financial well-being, courts place a high burden on employers for establishing just cause for termination.
 Below are some of the common reasons employees are dismissed for just cause.

-Misconduct can include a variety of activities which injure the employer’s business or reputation including: criminal activities, disobedience, sexual harassment and absence or lateness.
+Misconduct can include a variety of activities that injure the employer’s business or reputation including: criminal activities, disobedience, sexual harassment and absence or lateness.
 Not all conduct, however, will warrant termination.
 To warrant dismissal, the misconduct must result in a serious deterioration in the employment relationship of the parties or must be of a degree and nature that is fundamentally inconsistent with the express or implied conditions of the employment relationship.

 There is no hard-and-fast rule as to what kind of misconduct warrants dismissal.
 In analyzing the issue, courts will look at the nature and frequency of the misconduct, the employee’s tenure and track record with the employer, the employee’s duties and responsibilities, and the impact that the misconduct has on the employment relationship and on the employer’s business.

-Dishonesty is a specific form of misconduct which commonly arises in just cause dismissal cases.
+Dishonesty is a specific form of misconduct that commonly arises in just-cause dismissal cases.
 Dishonesty can be as innocuous as calling in sick when you’re not, or as severe as fraud or misappropriation of funds.
 Determining whether dishonesty justifies dismissal for cause involves a fact-specific analysis, with reference to the duties and responsibilities of a position, the essential terms of the employment contract, and the consequences of the act(s) of dishonesty on the employment relationship and on the employer’s business interests.
 Generally, dishonesty will warrant dismissal for cause when it gives rise to a breakdown in the employment relationship by violating essential conditions or by breaching the good faith inherent in the work relationship, or, by being fundamentally inconsistent with the obligations of the employer.

 An employee can be fired due to incompetence.
 In order to warrant dismissal for cause, the incompetence must be both substantial and persistent in the face of multiple warnings.
 In certain circumstances, however, serious incompetence can justify sudden dismissal for cause when, for example, the incompetence causes a danger to the public.